litone01/melange-release/README.md

    3. Profile the GPU instance to obtain the maximum throughput for each cell of the request sizes in the `workload_distribution` matrix.

 ### Overall Rate and Slice Factor
  1. Obtain an estimate of the expected total request rate and provide it as the `overall_rate`.
  2. Decide on the slice factor.
 You may try different slice factors to see how the solver's recommendation and the total cost changes.

-## Future work
+## Potential To-Do List
-1. Release more scripts or tools to facilitate the process of profiling the GPUs and analyzing the dataset.
+- [ ] Release more scripts or tools to facilitate the process of analyzing the dataset and/or profiling the GPUs.

-2. Maintain a list of GPU profiles for popular GPUs to make it easier for users to use the solver.
+- [ ] Maintain a list of GPU profiles for popular GPUs to make it easier for users to use the solver.

-## Citation
-TODO